Lee Ju-ho

 Lee Ju-ho (born 17 February 1961) is a South Korean economist who served as the acting president of South Korea from May to June 2025 and acting prime minister of South Korea from May to July 2025.
-He has also served as the deputy prime minister and education minister from 2022 to 2025.
+He also served as the deputy prime minister and education minister from 2022 to 2025.

 He is a professor at the KDI School of Public Policy and Management.
 From 1 May 2025 to 4 June 2025, after the impeachment of president Yoon Suk Yeol, resignation of prime minister Han Duck-soo, and subsequent resignation of minister of economy Choi Sang-mok, Lee was the acting President of South Korea, acting Prime Minister, Deputy Prime Minister, and Minister of Education concurrently.

 Early life

 Lee Joo-ho was born in Chilgok County, North Gyeongsang Province, South Korea on 17 February 1961.

 Lee holds three degrees in economics – a bachelor's and a master's from Seoul National University and a doctorate from Cornell University.